brightspot/react-examples/headless-preview/README.md

 # Headless Preview
-This example highlights demonstates using JS Classes to programatically enable a front-end page preview using Brightspot.
+This example highlights demonstrates using JS Classes to programatically enable a front-end page preview using Brightspot.

 ## Running the example application
 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
 Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `headless-preview` directory: